msit18/CitiVan/README.md

 # CitiVan

 MIT Senseable City Lab collaboration with the City of Cape Town’s Transport and Urban Development Authority (TDA).
+This github contains all the files that are pushed to the Heroku server.
+For instructions on how to push these files to the Heroku server, see the Possibly Useful Links section below.

 These files are used on the Heroku server:

 - requirements.txt: Add library names to this file to add them to the app.
 You may need to download these libraries on your machine if you would like to run the server locally (see below).
 - CitiVan/analyzeSMSResponses.py: analyzes the parsed text from the SMS messages.
 Returns the appropriate response.